ghelouis/ghelouis.github.io/wiki/mac.md

 ## Keybindings

-- Move to the next window of the same app: Settings > Keyboard > Shortcuts > Move focus to next window
+- Move to the next window of the same app: Settings > Keyboard > Shortcuts > Keyboard > Move focus to next window

+## Protips

+- Prevent random rearranging the order of desktops: System Prefs > Mission Control > uncheck `Automatically rearrange Spaces based on most recent use`